mnjpkulkarni/AWS-Lambda-NodeJS-SAM/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

+- **template.yaml** - An AWS CloudFormation Template that defines the application's AWS resources, which is Lambda Proxy Integration with API Gateway.
-- proxy-integration - Code for the application's Lambda function.
+- **proxy-integration** - Code for the application's Lambda function.
-- events - Invocation events that you can use to invoke the function.
+- **events** - Invocation events that you can use to invoke the function.
-- hello-world/tests - Unit tests for the application code.
+- **proxy-integration/tests** - Unit tests for the application code.

-- template.yaml - A template that defines the application's AWS resources.
+This Lambda function is a pass-through function, which calls an External REST API provided by https://reqres.in/

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.